Lachee/discord-rpc-csharp/Docfx/articles/features/timestamps.md

 > [!TIP]
 > This library provides a variety of ways to set the time.
-> The [Timestamps.FromTimeSpan](xref:api/DiscordRPC.Timestamps) will allow you to use seconds, or a `System.DateTime.TimeSpan`.
+> The @DiscordRPC.Timestamps will allow you to use seconds, or a `System.DateTime.TimeSpan`.